RugabaBenedict/Cinema-Ticket-Booking-System/README.md

 ## 🚀 Preinstalled Movies

-The system already has three pre-configured viewing tracks, capped at **20 seats** each:
+The system already has three pre-configured movies, capped at **20 seats** each:
 1. `Sci-Fi Odyssey`
 2. `The Midnight Mystery`
 3. `Animated Adventures`